jupyter/enhancement-proposals/29-jep-process/README.md

 Outcome:

-The Shepard decides if the JEP criteria have been met.
+The Shepherd decides if the JEP criteria have been met.

 - *It's a JEP!* Please create a new PR with the JEP contents using template X.  On that basis, you can resolve this issue unless you have further questions.*
 - *It’s not a JEP*.
 (Provide reasons and close the issue.)